Title IX

 Carly Morman

-Any allegation of sex discrimination, sexual harassment, relationship violence, and sexual assault can be made to the Title IX Coordinator, who is responsible for overall compliance of Title IX guidance and procedures for the entire HPU community.
+Any complaint of sex discrimination, sexual harassment and sexual assault can be made to the Title IX Coordinator, who is responsible for overall administration of sex-based discrimination grievance procedures for faculty, staff, students and other members of the university community.

 DEPUTY TITLE IX COORDINATORS